 Born in Cuba, and raised in Venezuela, Aira wrote newsreels as a teenager at the prestigious Bolivar Films, Caracas.
 His outstanding work and unique vision resulted in a government grant award to study abroad.
 He is a graduate of Emerson College, Boston in Communications and Film.
 Aira is represented by “The Agency” – in Los Angeles for speaking engagements.

-He is currently working as a creative director in the advertising industry as well as developing feature films, amongst several other commercial projects.
+He is currently working as a multimedia creative director in the advertising industry as well as developing feature films, amongst several other commercial projects.